alamin39/TodoList/README.md

 # TodoList
-A simple TodoList App for iOS
+A simple TodoList App for iOS.
+User can keep his todo list here.
+Also, can delete and update.